z-esmaily/Spawn_Gradient_Descent/README.md

 ---

-## Evaluation of Optimization Methods
+## Evaluation of Optimization Methods In 2D space

 ### Fixed Starting Point
 To evaluate the runtime and minimum distance to the answer for various methods with a fixed starting point, run the following code: